Amanda Swisten: Acting

 At the University of Virginia, Swisten took acting lessons from Judith Reagan.
-She then performed in theatrical performances such as The Cocktail Party, It's Just Sex, Grease, Brighton Beach Memoirs, Sound of music, East and Sexually Perversity in Chicago.
+She then performed in theatrical performances such as The Cocktail Party, It's Just Sex, Grease, Brighton Beach Memoirs, Sound of Music, East and Sexually Perversity in Chicago.

-Swisten made her debut in the music video Bawitdaba by Kid Rock, as a supporting role.
-She also appeared in Eminem's The Real Slim Shady.
+Swisten made her debut in the music video "Bawitdaba" by Kid Rock, as a supporting role.
+She also appeared in Eminem's "The Real Slim Shady".

 In 2000 she appeared in an unaired episode of the TV show Brutally Normal.
 Swisten also appeared on the TV show Backstage Pass, The Extreme Gong Show, Major Payne, Gold's Gym Healthtalk, CPR Training Series and Bolt Upright.

 She also appeared in the 2001 film Rockstar where she was uncredited.
 She made her next appearance in the 2003 film American Wedding, where she played the stripper Fraulein Brandi alongside Nikki Ziering.
 In an interview, Swisten stated that “the whole movie was an experience”.
 In an interview with Stuff she describes how awkward the ordeal was for her initially.
 However she soon got into it playing the character with the intent to be “exploited….
 But have some meaning obviously”.

 In 2004 she portrayed April in The Girl Next Door.
 To prepare for this movie she went to Maxim parties to talk with porn stars.
 She also appeared in TV shows such as Two and a Half Men, I'm With Her, Quintuplets, Las Vegas and Joey.
 Swisten also appeared in The Last Run as Sage.
-Additionally she also portrayed William Hung's girlfriend in She Bangs.
+Additionally she also portrayed William Hung's girlfriend in "She Bangs".
 Swisten, having prior dance experience, was told to “wing it” and base her entire performance around Hung.
-Swisten is also in 10 things every guy should experience, and Love Lounge.
+Swisten is also in 10 Things Every Guy Should Experience, and Love Lounge.
 Swisten also hosted the US bikini bowling team.
 2005 marked her appearance in the movie Freezerburn, where she played Star Penumbra Gold the Talent.
-In 2006, she appeared in an unaired episode of Cracking up as Candy Biscoe.
+In 2006, she appeared in an unaired episode of Cracking Up as Candy Biscoe.

 Modelling

 Swisten began modelling at age 16 after a scout approached her, whilst shopping with her mother.
 Initially she got her mother to take pictures of her, due to her experience as an artist.
 Swisten appeared in the Women of Soccer 2001 calendar, as the cover girl for September.
 She also appeared on the cover of DreamGirls 2001 calendar and the Iron and Lace 2002 calendar.
-Swisten latered appear in magazines such as THE One magazine, the Swedish Imagine Magazine, Top Model, Cosmopolitan, Elle Magazine, Mademoiselle, Stuff and Maxim.
+Swisten latered appear in magazines such as THE One magazine, the Swedish Imagine Magazine, Top Model, Cosmopolitan, Elle, Mademoiselle, Stuff and Maxim.
 In an interview with the Stuff she states that she dislikes modelling.
 Swisten claims that “ït’s really boring”, and “takes a toll on your body”.

-Guest Appearances
+Guest appearances

 On March 9, 2005, Swisten was the first guest star on the Coast to Coast AM podcast.
 In the podcast she was asked by George Noory about her opinions on serial killers and how she became interested in forensic science.
 She was also asked by audience members of the show, about different questions related to serial killers.